Cinder Multiple Backends

 Troubleshooting

-| Wrong backend selected | Verify volume_backend_name matches the type property |
+• Wrong backend selected: Verify volume_backend_name in cinder.conf matches the volume type property exactly.